Engineering Rank/Select Data Structures for Large-Alphabet Strings: Related Work and Preliminary Concepts

-To avoid the $\Theta(\sigma w)$ term in the space usage of WTs, \emph{wavelet matrices} \cite{CNPis15} (WM, for short) concatenate the $\Theta(\sigma)$ WT nodes into a single bit vector.
-These nodes are arranged in such a way that the pointers between nodes can be simulated using operations $\rank$ (to go down to a child node) and $\select$ (to go up to a parent node) on the bit vector that implements the WM.
-Thus, operation $\rank$ and $\select$ on the input string $s$ are still supported in $\bigoh{\lg{\sigma}}$ time provided $\rank$ and $\select$ are supported in $\bigoh{1}$ time on the underlying bit vector.
-However, even though both accessing a pointer and operations $\rank$/$\select$ take constant time, the latter has a bigger constant and hence is slower in practice.
-The space usage is $n\lg{\sigma} + o(n\lg{\sigma})$ bits, avoiding the alphabet-unfriendly term.
-As WM basically implement a WT avoiding the space of pointers, they are able to support also all operations a WT can support \cite{Navjda13}.
+To avoid the $\Theta(\sigma w)$ term in the space usage of WTs, \emph{wavelet matrices} \cite{CNPis15} concatenate the $\Theta(\sigma)$ WT nodes into a single bit vector $\mathsf{wm}[1{..}n\lg{\sigma}]$.
+The WT nodes are arranged within $\mathsf{wm}$ in such a way that the pointers between nodes can be simulated using operations $\mathsf{wm}.\rank$ (to go down to a child node) and $\mathsf{wm}.\select$ (to go up to a parent node) on bit vector $\mathsf{wm}$.
+Thus, operation $s.\rank$ and $s.\select$ on string $s$ are still supported in $\bigoh{\lg{\sigma}}$ time provided $\rank$ and $\select$ are supported in $\bigoh{1}$ time on the underlying bit vector \cite{ClarkThesis,Mun96}.
+However, even though WT pointers can be simulated in $\bigoh{1}$ time by using operations $\rank$/$\select$ on $\mathsf{wm}$, the constants associated to these operations are larger than the time of accessing a pointer.
+Hence, operations on wavelet matrices are slower in practice.
+The space usage is $n\lg{\sigma} + o(n\lg{\sigma})$ bits, avoiding the alphabet-unfriendly $\Theta (\sigma w)$-bit term.
+As wavelet matrices basically implement a WT avoiding the space of pointers, they are able to support also all operations a WT can support \cite{Navjda13}.